The Escape: Chapter Four: The Induction

 After the bellowed prayer, Everett stepped back.
 Executive Governor Luke Fox surveyed the audience, sharp in his pressed suit.
 He had been a Contractor by profession.
 His skill writing contracts made him very popular among voting men, and he trounced the competition in the election.

-A wiry man who could argue a loophole until his opponent just gave up, Fox was ostensibly the intermediary between the militia and Church.
-In reality, the church and militia were so entwined, even I could hardly tell the line between them.
+A wiry man who could argue a loophole until his opponent just gave up, Fox was ostensibly the intermediary between the Militia and Church.
+In reality, the both were so entwined, even I could hardly tell the line between them.
+And I was in line to rule one of them.

 Speaking more evenly than Everett, Fox said, "This is your first step into manhood, and the beginning of your journey to a profession.
 I know each of you will do your family proud, and I look forward to seeing where you end up.
 Work hard, and you can accomplish so much in the colony.
 Idle, and you will earn a legacy of shame."

 Eyes in the crowd shifted.
-Some of them didn't really grasp the weight of the outcome of their training until the reality became stunningly clear.
+Some didn't grasp the weight of their training until reality became stunningly clear.

 The General strode forward.
 His uniform was so stiff it looked like stone.
 I remember when he spoke at my induction.
 Nine years felt like a lifetime.